dopplegangerK/2d-particle-system/README.md

 Final project for Game Technology class at UT (CS 354R).

 A basic framework for a 2D particle system using SDL and SDL_gfx for graphics, and Box2D for physics.
+(Will add more information later)

 ##particles folder